Score every frame, keep only the good ones.

 A single clip can hold thousands — sometimes millions — of frames, but only a small subset is actually useful for thumbnails, dataset curation, archiving, or manual review.
 Scrubbing footage by hand is slow and inconsistent, and naive fixed-interval sampling either misses the best-looking frames or over-selects visually weak stretches.

 I built this as a repeatable pipeline instead of a one-off script.
 It evaluates every decoded frame with a no-reference image-quality model, stores the raw scores, ranks frames by the metric's score direction, applies selection logic that avoids temporal clustering, and exports stills with enough metadata to trace each one back to its source video, frame number, timestamp, score, and rank.
-The hard constraint throughout: it has to run on real video files — external binaries, codec metadata, variable frame counts, GPU memory pressure, 8-bit and higher-bit-depth sources — not controlled toy inputs.
+The hard constraint throughout: it has to run on real video files — external binaries, codec metadata, variable frame counts, GPU memory pressure, 8-bit and higher-bit-depth sources, weird filesystems, and imperfect toolchains — not controlled toy inputs.

 Decode, score, persist, select, export.